sudara/pamplejuce/README.md

 This is a template repo!

 That means the easiest thing to do is click "[Use this template](https://github.com/sudara/pamplejuce/generate)" here or at the top of the page to get your own repo with all the code here.

 For an example of a plugin that uses this repo, check out [Load Monster!](https://github.com/sudara/load_monster_plugin).

-After you've created a new repo:
+After you've created a new repo from the template, you have a checklist of things to do to customize for your project:

-0. `git clone` your new repo (if you make it private, see the warning below about GitHub Actions minutes)
+* [ ] `git clone` your new repo (if you make it private, see the warning below about GitHub Actions minutes)

-1. [Download CMAKE](https://cmake.org/download/) if you aren't already using it (Clion and VS2022 both have it bundled, so you can skip this step in those cases).
+* [ ] [Download CMAKE](https://cmake.org/download/) if you aren't already using it (Clion and VS2022 both have it bundled, so you can skip this step in those cases).

-2. Populate the latest JUCE by running `git submodule update --init` in your repository directory.
-By default, this will track JUCE's `develop` branch, which IMO is what you want until you are at the point of releasing a plugin.
+* [ ] Populate the  JUCE by running `git submodule update --init` in your repository directory.
+By default, this will track JUCE's `develop` branch, which is a good default until you are at the point of releasing a plugin.

-3. Replace `Pamplejuce` with the name of your project in CMakeLists.txt line 7, where the `PROJECT_NAME` variable is set.
+* [ ] Replace `Pamplejuce` with the name of your project in `CMakeLists.txt` where the `PROJECT_NAME` variable is first set.
 Make this all one word, no spaces.

-4. Pick which formats you want built on line 11.
+* [ ] Pick which plugin formats you want built (VST3, AU, etc).

-5. Set the correct flags for your plugin under `juce_add_plugin`.
-Check out the API https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md and be sure to change things like `PLUGIN_CODE` and `PLUGIN_MANUFACTURER_CODE`.
+* [ ] Set the correct flags for your plugin `juce_add_plugin`.
+Check out the API https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md and be sure to change things like `PLUGIN_CODE` and `PLUGIN_MANUFACTURER_CODE` and everything that says `Change me!`.
+*
-6. Build n' Run!
+* [ ] Build n' Run!
 If you want to generate an Xcode project, run `cmake -B Builds -G Xcode`.
 Or just open the project in CLion or VS2022.
+Running the standalone might be easiest, but you can also build the `AudioPluginHost` that comes with JUCE.
+Out of the box, Pamplejuce's VST3/AU targets should already be pointing to it's built location.

-7. If you are packaging and code signing, you'll want to take a look at the packaging/ directory and add assets and config that match your product.
-Otherwise you can delete the steps which do this.
+* [ ] If you are already wanting to package and code signing, you'll want to take a look at the packaging/ directory add assets and config that match your product.
+Otherwise, you can delete the GitHub Action workflow steps that handle packaging (macOS will need code signing steps to work properly).

 ## Conventions

-1. Your tests will be in "Tests" and you can just add new .cpp files there.
+1. Your tests go in "/tests", just add .cpp files there.
-2. Your 3rd party JUCE modules go in "modules."
+2. Additional 3rd party JUCE modules go in "modules."
 3. Your binary data target in CMake is called "Assets" (but you need to include `BinaryData.h` to access it)
-4. GitHub Actions will run against Linux, Windows, and macOS.
+4. GitHub Actions will run against Linux, Windows, and macOS unless modified.

 ## Releases